Table of Contents

 Pain in Vulva (Vulvodynia)

-Take one teaspoon or 3 grams, twice a day with warm water and honey before meals.
+Take one teaspoon or 3 grams, twice a day with warm water and honey before the meals.
 You may take this with one teaspoon of Ghee for better results.

 Premature hair graying